adriano-fantinelli/rest-assured/README.md

 - Create a maven project on Intellij and clone this repository.
 The dependencies are going to be installed.

-## :running_man: Running the tests :running_woman:
+## 🏎️ Running the tests 🏎️

-- To run the project is simple, just click on the green arrow on the header.
+- To run the project is just click on the green arrow on the header.